-The neurological basis for body balance is found in the brain’s reticular system, where the inhibitory and facilitory systems maintain muscle balance.
+The neurological basis for body balance is found in the brain’s reticular system, where the inhibitory and faciliatory systems maintain muscle balance.
 Cranial or cervical fixations can affect lower-limb musculature via tonic neck reflexes, resulting in the appearance of one leg being SHORT when viewed with the client in the prone position.
 Typically, comparisons are made by observing the feet, with knees in extended and flexed positions, noting any leg- length disparity (Fig. 7).

 To determine if head/neck restrictions might be altering leg length, the therapist places the thumbs inferior to the medial malleoli.
 The client is asked to turn their head to one side and then the other.
 If cervical joint restrictions and/or bony spurs “snag” the dural membrane, head-turning can twist and torsion the sacrum, resulting in leg-length changes.
-Sometimes, the apparent leg-length discrepancy is resolved or even reversed during these cervical rotation maneuvers.
+Sometimes, the apparent leg-length discrepancy is resolved or even reversed during these cervical rotation manoeuvers.

-Note: If leftside head rotation causes the legs to become equal, the therapist should label this as a positive left cervical syndrome and proceed to evaluate and correct all motion-restricted cervical segments (including the O-A joint) that could be dragging the dura and shortening the leg.
+Note: If left side head rotation causes the legs to become equal, the therapist should label this as a positive left cervical syndrome and proceed to evaluate and correct all motion-restricted cervical segments (including the O-A joint) that could be dragging the dura and shortening the leg.